ZAHIDKHATTAKCS/JavaScript-Learning-From-Apna-Collage/Readme.md

 - `div.removeChild()` The removeChild() method removes a child node from the DOM and returns the removed node.

-- now if you create a paragraph in html and give it some style using it's class name , and make a new class in css file and want to add the new class to that paragraph and don't want to replace the old one so for this case you have a new property called `.classList.add("newclass")` you can also remove the new class by using `.classList.remove("newclass")`
+- now if you create a paragraph in html and give it some style using it's class name , and make a new class in css file and want to add the new class to that paragraph and don't want to replace the old one so for this case you have a new property called `.classList.add("newclass")` you can also remove the new class by using `.classList.remove("newclass")` <br><br>